Link Building Tool Review: WordTracker Link Builder

 There is a little quirk with this option I would not have known about had I not read the tutorials.
 The Contact View option takes some time, while it runs you see a busy signal as the data loads.
 If it goes on too long, refresh the page and the results will display.

 Again, if I hadn’t read the help section I could have become frustrated and wasted time contacting Support about this issue.
-Even worse, if I was using the tool in the trial or first 30 days, I may have cancelled my subscription thinking the tool had a bug.
+Even worse, if I was using the tool in the trial or first 30 days, I may have canceled my subscription thinking the tool had a bug.
 Take the time to read the tutorials carefully before you begin, they really do help.

 Link Builder offers a detailed written outline of tactics you can consider using, they correspond with the Strategy categories the tool pulls data to: